PrathamDwivedi27/StayEase/README.md

-# StayEase
+# StayEase: A website where you can list your properties for rent and earn money

-StayEase is an Airbnb clone that allows users to list their homes or find the perfect place to stay.
-Users can specify property types, search using filters, and make reservations with an intuitive and visually appealing calendar UI.
+StayEase is a platform for seamless home sharing and vacation rentals.
+Users can list properties, explore diverse accommodations, and book stays effortlessly with advanced filters and an intuitive calendar interface, making travel planning easy and enjoyable.

 ## Demo Video